Thank you for reading our post, please rate this article at the end.

 The FIS-Sanctioned Competition

-Over the past years, dating back from 1924, the world championships have been held annually and this includes the Winter Olympic Games.
+Over the past years, dating back to 1924, the world championships have been held annually, including the Winter Olympic Games.
 Other notable cross-country ski competitions have also been held.
-These are inclusive of; the FIS Nordic World Ski Championships, the Winter Olympics, and the FIS Cup events which include the Holmenkollen.
+These include the FIS Nordic World Ski Championships, the Winter Olympics, and the FIS Cup events, which include the Holmenkollen.

 -